 Persuasive Messaging Track

 Students in the Persuasive Messaging Track have a more customizable educational experience.
-Students choose 18 elective credits along with their core advertising courses and a required experiential learning course.
-Experiential learning opportunities include courses such as Social Labs, Creative Advertising Competitions, STEM Communication Research & Application, Great Ideas in Marketplace Communication, and Advanced Internship.
+Students choose 14 elective credits along with their core advertising courses and two required experiential learning (EL) courses.
+Experiential learning opportunities include courses such as Creative Advertising Competitions, Undergraduate Research, Cultural Branding, Great Ideas in Marketplace Communication, and Advanced Internship.
+Lists of EL courses every semester are sent through the listserve and are available through PATH.

 Below are quick links to find information about the department.